Honors & Awards

 Knevel began playing football early in high school after spending the majority of his youth playing hockey.
 Knevel was regarded as the top overall prospect in Canada and ranked among the top 250 overall prospects by 247 Sports, which listed him among the top 20 offensive tackles.
 Knevel chose Nebraska over Alabama and West Virginia, and he also had scholarship offers from Wisconsin, Purdue, Baylor, Missouri and Vanderbilt to name a few.

 David is the son of Michelle Knevel and Mark Miller, and he was born on Oct.
 18, 1994.
-Knevel is a history major, and is a two-time Nebraska Scholar-Athlete Fall Honor Roll selection.
-He was a member of the Brook Berringer Citizenship Team (2014, 2015, 2016) and the Tom Osborne Citizenship Team (2014, 2015, 2016, 2017).
-Included among Knevel’s volunteer outreach work is time with Make-A-Wish, Uplifting Athletes, Pilger tornado relief and local hospital visits.
+He is a three-time Nebraska Scholar-Athlete Honor Roll selection.
+Knevel is a four-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
+Included among Knevel’s volunteer outreach work is time with Make-A-Wish, the Lincoln Marathon, Husker Hotline, Shop with a Jock, the Souper Bowl of Caring, Uplifting Athletes, Pilger tornado relief and local hospital visits.

 Games Played--31 (4 in 2014; 9 in 2015; 13 in 2016; 8 in 2017)

 Games Started--13 (10 in 2016; 3 in 2017)